grab/front-end-guide/README.md

 - Good understanding of core programming concepts.
 - Comfortable with basic command line actions and familiarity with source code version control system such as Git.
 - Experience in web development.
-Have built server-side rendered web applications using frameworks like Ruby on Rails, Django, Express, etc.
+Have built server-side rendered web apps using frameworks like Ruby on Rails, Django, Express, etc.
 - Understanding of how the web works.
 Familiarity with web protocols and conventions like HTTP and RESTful APIs.

 ### Table of Contents

-- Single-page Applications (SPAs)
+- Single-page Apps (SPAs)
 - New-age JavaScript
 - User Interface
 - State Management